Finley7/RodeMerchandise/README.md

 5. Configure a local apache server like MAMP, XAMP or run the Symphony Web Server.
 6. Open your browser and follow the applications instructions.

 That's it.
-Any questions can be send to [finley.siebert@outlook.com](mailto:finley.siebert@outlook.com)
+Any questions can be sent to [finley.siebert@outlook.com](mailto:finley.siebert@outlook.com)